TrafeX/home-assistant-config/README.md

 * Showing the health of my plants
 * Make my vacuum cleaner come from under the couch to be able to empty it
 * Have a 'guest presence' select input to override the presence detection
+* Send a snapshot of the person ringing the doorbell

 ![Home Assistant dashboard](https://www.trafex.nl/wp-content/uploads/2019/02/home-assistant-v2.png "Home Assistant dashboard")